purescript/documentation/Home.md

-Welcome to the purescript wiki!
+Welcome to the PureScript wiki!
 This wiki is meant to be a collaborative effort, so please feel free to add/edit content where it is appropriate to do so.

 ## Introduction